WSLegion/WH2_Highelf_Mod/README.md

       - Missile Weapon now has high AP-ratio
     * Enable "Strider"
 # Teclis
-Teclis buffs phoenix units, mainly because he has a phoenix mount in game, I have no idea if it is lore accurate.
+Teclis buffs phoenix units, mainly because he has a phoenix mount in game.
 Since Arcane phoenix is the best variant and is doomstack material, other phoenixes are given buffs to match up to it.
 He also buffs Swordmaster of Hoeth as leader of "Order of Loremasters", though they are one of the best damage-dealing infantry, none of the units in this category does well in VH battle difficulty.
 ## Stage 1
   * Flamespyre Phoenix
     * +5 Charge Bonus